Check the getting started page for a video showing the installation process on Mac.

 Once the download completes,

-iNZight not yet supported with R 3.4.0 on macOS El Captian or later
+iNZight not yet supported with R 3.3 or later

 Due to significant changes in the latest release of R (3.4.0), the dependency RGtk2 is not yet available to users running macOS El Capitan or later (10.11+).
-If you have R 3.4, you can install an older version (3.2.4 or earlier), and then download the RSwitch App to change versions of R before running iNZight.
+Please see the instructions at the bottom of the page.

 To run iNZight, you'll need the following dependencies.
 If you've had iNZight running on your machine before, you'll already have GTK and XQuartz.